kosmios1/Beetle-Quest/doc/report.typ

 == Design Choices

-The architectural analysis of our initial system, carried out using MicroFreshner, revealed smell between the microservices.
+The architectural analysis of our initial system, carried out using MicroFreshner, revealed smells between the microservices.
 To isolate potential failures and improve the system's resilience, we introduced Circuit Breakers (CBs).

 The introduced Circuit Breakers effectively address the issues caused by continuous failures of a microservice, preventing the cascading propagation of errors that could slow down or completely halt the entire system.